oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 color channel to map the texture into during shading (similar to Wavefront materials).
 Currently this is not implemented in the shaders, only in the input stream.

+Material name requires a little explanation... most objects have a single material, and in that case usage of `material(name, ...` is optional (but a good idea) If there is only one material, any calls to set material parameters modify the single current material and when an object is created, that material is "bound" to the object.

+However, the rendering system actually maintains an array of active materials internally, and geometry can index this array per polygon (see `trilist[]`) or via `usemtl` commands in Wavefront `.obj` files.

-Material name requires a little explanation... the rendering system maintains an array of active materials which are "bound" to the object as it is closed.
-Triangle geometry permits per-triangle indices for materials (into that array of materials).
+Multiple materials must use the `material(name, ....` as the first call to create a new material, then modify that material with subsequent material calls.
+When the object is closed, this array of named materials will be bound to the object, with per-triangle indices for materials (into that array of materials).
-A material name is a useful aide constructing scens, however the name is really only used for Wavefront .obj geometry.
-The implementation reads the `usemtl` flags to encode per-triangle material indices, using the name field to match the material in the .obj file. (note that Wavefront `mtllib` and actual materials are currently not imported; materials must be created manually in the **_Rendering Plant_** scene file using the same name to match the geometry file).

 #### Notes

+This implementation reads the `usemtl` commands in `.obj` files to encode per-triangle material indices, using the name field to match the material in the `.obj` file. (note that Wavefront `mtllib` and actual materials are currently not imported; materials must be created manually in the **_Rendering Plant_** scene file using the same name that matches the material used in the geometry file).

 ___